fourstix/Elfos_PlayTune_SBC1802/README.md

 Tunes
 ------
+The following binary files can be played with the command *playtune tunefile* where tune file is one of the files below.
+All of these melodies are in the Public Domain.

 * athens.tune - Turkish March from *The Ruins of Athens* by Ludwig van Beethoven
 * fur_elise.tune - Fur Elise (Bagatelle No. 25) by Ludwig van Beethoven
 * jesu.tune - Jesu, Joy of Man's Desiring (BWV 147) by J.S.
 Bach